 The third Sunday of June is upon us, which means Father’s Day is nearly here!
 Huh, in Japan, we nearly forgot about that tradition.
 Now to remind you, while popular Mother’s Day gifts are traditionally flowers, jewellery, and sweets, Father’s Day gifts seem to be the equivalent standards such as socks, whiskey, or golf items… Yawn.
 To spice the gift giving ritual up a bit, PingMag recommends seven extraordinary presents from Japan — from a science mag to build his own Theremin to an “Instant Ramen Timer,” this will leave your dad wide-eyed, we guarantee!
 Written by Ayana

 Translated by Kevin Mcgue Bubbly Bubble Bath This February, Bandai released a product that nostalgically brings back some of the crazy Japanese bubble economy luxury.
 “Bubbly Bubble Bath” comes in the shape of of Japanese ¥10,000 bills for dad to take a bath in money.
 Not only that, the bills also dissolve in water, forming bath bubbles.
 We always knew that money smells nice!
 A perfect gift for those dads who are working hard to get rich…

 Quite authentic looking bills!
 Makes you feel like King Croesus… A Comfy Lap to Lay Your Head In

 , they have become pretty popular in Japan.
 The contours and feel of the skin are very realistic, and it must be a great way for tired dads to relax when their wives aren’t around… By the way, it comes in both mini skirt and Chinese dress versions — which one would your dad like?

 The red mini skirt version… …and the same as black version.
 Comfy!
+King Tut Sleeping Bag

 Provided that you still live at home, let us ask you two things: Does your mom sometimes kick dad out of the bedroom?
 Have you ever gotten up in the morning and found dad sleeping on the sofa in the living room?
 Without prying into things, you can at least help dad out by getting him a fun and cosy “King Tut Sleeping Bag,” available online in Japan from Village Vanguard

 “Cat Paw Mouse Pad” is a soft pad to support his wrist while using a PC.
 A perfect gift for long hours at work and no colleague’s pet nearby.

 Instant Ramen Noodle Timer

 Have you ever seen your dad come home from work so late that everyone in the family is asleep, and the only thing he can have for dinner is instant ramen — which of course he has to eat alone?
 To make this late night time a bit more fun, how about an “Instant Ramen Noodle Timer” by Star Line

-Science for Adults Magazine
+the Science for Kids

 something is not forgotten when the kids grow up, for these there is another magazine called Science for Adults

 a broad hint.
 Moreover, recently, there is lots of talk in Japan about increasing obesity rates, and many families are worried about their fathers not exercising enough.
 For dads who don’t have time, the “Basketball Hoop Trash Can,” also from Village Vanguard

+The “Basketball Hoop Trash Can” for your pieces of trash to be used as basketball.
+Keeps dad practising!
 We hope you found something clever for Father’s Day by now!
 Thanks to everyone who helped with this!